MichaelMCoates/Greenhouse/README.md

 ![Search Categories Page](/docs/images/search_categories.png)

 If the user either searches using the Search Input in the Navigation Bar, or clicks on a category on a `Campaign Show Page` or Campaign Tile component, they are redirected to the Search/Categories Page.
 This page allows a user to search through campaigns on Greenhouse, and also search within a category for campaigns (which is a feature that Indiegogo does not have).
 This search uses Trigram Searching on the backend (using the pg_trgm gem) to enable fuzzy search.
 Even if a user misspells the word they are searching for, this search will still return the results they are looking for.
+Campaign information is given to a Campaign Tile component for rendering.

 <br>